Overview

 The process of emptying the bladder is controlled by a combination of brain and spinal cord neurons working together.
 A group of neurons in the brainstem generates a bladder-emptying (voiding) ‘command’ that is then interpreted by neuronal circuits in the lower spinal cord to coordinate activation of the bladder and sphincter muscles.
 When the voiding command initiates urinary function, these muscles are activated and inactivated in a coordinated matter to empty the bladder.

 After SCI, however, both the brainstem control and the spinal cord coordination are lost, leading to urine retention and a need to catheterise the bladder.
-In the early phase following injury, the sphincter muscles remain permanently contracted, thus preventing voiding of the bladder.
-In the later stages, this continuous contraction is relieved by unknown mechanisms, but normal, coordinated voiding does not return.
+At first, the sphincter muscles remain permanently contracted, thus preventing voiding of the bladder.
+Later, this continuous contraction is relieved by unknown mechanisms, but normal, coordinated voiding does not return.

-Interestingly, mice can regain some of their bladder function within several weeks after spinal cord transection.
+Interestingly, mice can regain some of their bladder function within several weeks of SCI.
 Thus, the team will use their tools to focus on two important timeframes: the early phase right after the injury, and a later phase when the mice have started to recover some bladder function.
-By studying the neurons and circuits at these time points, the team aims to uncover the ways these circuits adapt and change during the initial shock of the injury and when some recovery is observed.
+By comparing these two phases, the team hopes to reveal how the circuits adapt and change during the initial shock of the injury and when some recovery is observed.

 Impact

-This project will provide a detailed characterisation of the local neurons controlling normal bladder function.
-Moreover, the team will address how these neurons change early after SCI, and how they adapt to the new state of the nervous system at later stages.
+This project will provide a detailed characterisation of the neurons involved in normal bladder control, how they change after SCI, and how they adapt to the new state of the nervous system at later stages.
 The identification of cellular and circuit dysfunction will provide foundational knowledge to develop new therapies aimed at these specific targets.
-Such therapies could include, for example, genetic therapies and functional stimulation.
+Such therapies could include, for example, genetic therapies and nerve stimulation.

 About the research team